lgmorand/training-aks-lab1/_entries/02-05 challenge2.md

 Kubernetes groups containers into logical structures called pods, which have no intelligence.
 Deployments add the missing intelligence to create your application.

-Create a deployment file, set container port to 80 and set the environment variable `TITLE` to `Hello, this is my first AKS deployment`.
-The application expect to run on port 80 and using 'http'.
+Create a deployment file to deploy your application.
+The application expect to run on port 5000 and using 'http'.

 {% collapsible %}

-Create a `deployment.yaml` file with the following contents, and make sure to replace `<registry-fqdn>` with the fully qualified name of your registry:
+Create a `deployment.yaml` file with the following contents, and make sure to replace `<registry-fqdn>` with the fully qualified name of YOUR registry (FQDN = full server URL):

 ```yaml
 # deployment.yaml